jameshyojaelee/scPerturb-CMap/README.md

 2. **Build a target signature** – Derive up/down weights from an AnnData object or curated gene lists using `scperturb-cmap make-target` (or the Streamlit UI).
 Inspect QC summaries before moving on.
 3. **Score compounds** – Run `scperturb-cmap score` with `--method baseline` for a fast cosine+GSEA ensemble or pass `--method metric --model-path workspace/artifacts/best.pt` to blend in the trained DualEncoder.
 4. **(Optional) Train the metric model** – Supply curated inversion pairs via `scperturb-cmap train` (Hydra config under `configs/train.yaml`) to refine the DualEncoder checkpoint written to `workspace/artifacts/`.
-5. **Explore interactively** – Launch `make ui` to open the Streamlit dashboard, re-use existing targets, and export ranked hypotheses with MOA enrichment plots for bench scientists.
+5. **Explore interactively** – Launch `make ui` to open the Streamlit dashboard, reuse existing targets, and export ranked hypotheses with MOA enrichment plots for bench scientists.
 6. **Validate & automate** – Use `make acceptance` for smoke tests, `make lint`/`make test` in CI, and the HPC scripts under `scripts/slurm/` for batch jobs.

 > `make acceptance` is designed as a local smoke test and is not executed as part of the default CI workflows.